-Beliefs have direct connection to success and failure in your life.
+Beliefs have a direct connection to success and failure in your life.
 Did you know that you consciously use only 10% of your brain?
 What’s fascinating is that the rest 90% of your mind which is subconscious.
 And most important is, this sleeping or subconscious mind controls your way of living and your deep-set beliefs!

 Belief can Move the Mountain

-Some of the most practical success-building wisdom is found in that biblical quotation stating that faith can move mountains.
+Some of the most practical success-building wisdom is found in that Biblical quotation stating that faith can move mountains.

 Believe, really believe, you can move a mountain, and you can.
 Not many people believe that they can move mountains.
 So, as a result, not many people do.

-Majority of the people generally think like “It’s nonsense to think you can make a mountain move away just by saying ‘Mountain, move away.’
+The majority of the people generally think like “It’s nonsense to think you can make a mountain move away just by saying ‘Mountain, move away.’
 It’s simply impossible.”